fanpu/autolab-docs/docs/index.md

 #### Development Only

 The following command runs a script that installs Autolab and all gems.
 You will be prompted for the `sudo` password and other confirmations.
-You can see the details of the script [here](https://github.com/autolab/Autolab/blob/master/bin/setup.sh)
+You can see the details of the script [here](https://github.com/autolab/Autolab/blob/master/bin/setup.sh).

 ```bash
 AUTOLAB_SCRIPT=`mktemp` && \curl -sSL https://raw.githubusercontent.com/autolab/Autolab/master/bin/setup.sh > $AUTOLAB_SCRIPT && \bash $AUTOLAB_SCRIPT
 ```

-You will have to install Tango, the RESTful autograding server, seperately.
-Find more information [here](/tango).
+Next, [install Tango](/tango), the RESTful autograding server, seperately.

 ### Mac OSX